 - Press your fingers under the muscle to look for swelling

-- When checking above the collarbone first hunch your shoulder and bring your elbows forward to relax your skin.
+- When checking above the collarbone, first hunch your shoulder and bring your elbows forward to relax your skin.

-Speak to a Doctor
+When to Consult a Doctor